 MIRI image

-The MIRI image shows a notable reduction in the number of stars, particularly supergiants, which have a brightness and size that exceed that of our Sun by a million and a hundred times, respectively.
-This decrease can be attributed to the fact that these hot stars emit significantly less light at the wavelengths captured by MIRI.
-On the contrary, Larger clumps of cooler gas and dust radiate a luminous glow.
+The MIRI image shows a notable reduction in the number of stars, particularly supergiants, which are a million and a hundred times brighter and larger than our Sun, respectively.
+This decrease can be attributed to the fact that these hot stars emit significantly less light in the wavelengths captured by MIRI.
+Furthermore, in these observations, The Webb telescope has explored the atmosphere of Uranus and how this influences the formation of new stars in NGC 604.
+The presence of cooler clumps of gas and dust radiate a luminous glow, and the same star formation process is detected in these areas as in other regions of the universe.

 NASA has identified distinct blue formations that resemble tendrils, indicating the probable existence of polycyclic aromatic hydrocarbons.
 As we mentioned earlier, these hydrocarbons are crucial in the formation of celestial bodies such as planets and stars.
-NGC 604, whose age is estimated to be approximately 3,5 million years, features a luminous cloud of gas that extends an impressive diameter of 1.300 light years.
+NGC 604, whose age is estimated at about 3,5 million years, features a luminous cloud of gas that extends an impressive diameter of 1.300 light years.